Forbidden Siren poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Yuki and Naoki actively choose to travel to Yamijima island despite warnings, crossing onto the cursed land., moving from reaction to action.

 The Collapse moment at 64 minutes (73% through) represents the emotional nadir.
 Here, Yuki finds Naoki fully transformed into a shibito.
-He attacks her, representing the death of their relationship and her hope of escape., illustrates the protagonist at their lowest point.
+He attacks her, representing the death of their relationship and her hope of escape., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 79% of the runtime.
 Yuki realizes the cyclical nature of the curse and that she must either escape or become part of the island forever.
 She makes one final attempt., demonstrating the transformation achieved throughout the journey.